Alexhuszagh/xcross/README.md

 - `--repository`, `CROSS_REPOSITORY`: The name of the repository for the image.

-This default to `cross` if not provided or is empty.
+This defaults to `cross` if not provided or is empty.

 ```bash
 # These are all identical.